lilacdotdev/Changelogger/README.md

 - Verify API key format (starts with `sk-`)
 - Check OpenAI account has available credits
 - Test API key at [OpenAI Playground](https://platform.openai.com/playground)
+- Use the "Test AI Integration" command to diagnose issues

 **Changelog not generating**
 - Ensure you're in a git repository
 - Check file permissions for `Changelog.md` <- very important!
 It's happened to me a few times and drove me NUTS
 - Verify workspace folder access
+- Check the status bar for current mode and configuration

 **AI summaries not working**
 - Check internet connection
 - Verify API key is correctly set
+- Look for helpful error dialogs that guide you to solutions
 - Extension automatically falls back to Base mode
+- Use "Test AI Integration" to check your setup

 ### Getting Help
 - 📖 Check our [Documentation](https://github.com/lilacdotdev/Changelogger/wiki)